Career advice via Mentorship programme

 ALL ESCO Members can request a Mentorship.

-The ESCO Mentorship programme will pair ESCO Fellows and Graduates with an ESCO Mentor.
+The ESCO Mentorship programme will pair ESCO members with an ESCO Mentor.
 Mentors provide career guidance ranging from how to apply/prepare for a new position or how best to cope with burnout.
 At their discretion, mentors may also help mentees with the following:

 - How to be successfully involved in translational or clinical research